 ESA dogs do not need to get licensed like service dogs.
 The only thing that is required is a medical recommendation from a medical professional.
 Emotional support dogs are also protected under federal law.

 The Fair Housing Amendments Act (FHAA) protects handlers from being treated unfairly regarding housing.
 It allows individuals to live with support dogs even in places that generally do not allow pets.
-Furthermore, the Air Carrier Access Act (ACAA) protects individuals with ESA and therefore they can travel with the support dog through the air.
+Furthermore, landlords are not allowed to charge a pet fee to someone with an emotional support dog.